 Slack is a widespread cloud-based communication and collaboration platform.
 In fact, our team uses Slack daily to improve communication and collaboration!
 Also, at the top of our list, we can see Salesforce’s cloud-based CRM to manage customer interactions and sales processes.
 Another example is Dropbox, a file-sharing and storage service that lets you access your files anywhere.
 It also allows users to do real-time collaborations.

 Cloud Computing has become an essential part of the modern-day digital world.
 It has changed the way people access computing resources.
 Hence, cloud computing has made them more accessible, scalable, and with low maintenance costs.
 It has also enabled collaboration and new opportunities for businesses of all sizes.
 The usage of cloud computing services can only keep growing.
-The Cloud apps market is to reach $168.6 billion by 2025.
+According to AppsRunTheWorld, the Cloud apps market is to reach $168.6 billion by 2025!

 Cloud-based services include tools like Virtual Machines, Databases, and Content Delivery Networks.
 Some even offer DevOps tools and services with Continuous Integration and Continuous Delivery pipelines.
 Cloud Computing can make businesses more profitable and our lives so much easier.
 However, the importance of Cloud Computing lies in scalability.
 Plenty of the largest businesses in the world wouldn’t have been able to grow without it!